andrew henderson menu

 Now, as the number of expats in South Korea tops 1 million, residence permits are much harder to come by.

-The visa is called the D-8 Investor visa, and it requires a minimum investment of approximately KRW 100,000,000 ($76,832).
+The visa in the spotlight is called the D-8 Investor visa, and it requires a minimum investment of approximately KRW 100,000,000 ($76,832).
 It will also need to be an actual profit-generating company for your residence permit to get extended.

 The South Korean program is somewhat of a hybrid visa as it combines investment and entrepreneurship.